 Before you can create the first document in RequisitePro, you must identify the different types of documents that the project will produce.
-You do this by choosing Properties from the File menu and then clicking the Document Types tab; you can create new document types from there "Create new document types" confuses me here; aren't they existing RUP document types?
-Am I actually selecting from a list of existing types here? .
+You do this by choosing Properties from the File menu and then clicking the Document Types tab; you can create new document types from there.
 RequisitePro provides templates for the entire set of documents that can be created in the RUP.
-When creating a new document Am I correct in assuming that this means actually creating a document, as opposed to a document type as previously?
-If not, please explain. , you can simply inherit from its template, and a sample document will be generated that contains the appropriate sections along with a brief explanation of what should be in each section.
+When creating a new document, you can simply inherit from its template, and a sample document will be generated that contains the appropriate sections along with a brief explanation of what should be in each section.
 This provides an excellent jump-start; you don't need a thorough understanding of the RUP to get going.